Plant membrane signal transduction

 Plant steroid receptor activation by somatic embryogenesis co-receptor kinases

-In our lab at the Friedrich-Miescher Laboratory of the Max Planck Society, postdoctoral fellow Julia Santiago and lab manager Chrisitine Henzler managed to express the isolated LRR ectodomains of BRI1 and of the putative co-receptor kinase SERK1 in insect cells.
+Postdoctoral fellow Julia Santiago and lab manager Christine Henzler managed to express the isolated LRR ectodomains of BRI1 and of the putative co-receptor kinase SERK1 in insect cells.

 While these domains do not physically interact in the absence of the steroid hormone, they form very tight heterodimers in the presence of even minute amounts of brassinolide, the most potent brassinosteroid in Arabidopsis (Santiago, Henzler and Hothorn, Science, 2013).